 Support Ron & Help Me Reach My Trek Everest Fundraising Goal!

-Next April 2018, my wife Karen and I are among a group of 30 people that will trek to Base Camp at Mount Everest in Nepal, a place that has been on my bucket list since reading the journalist Jon Krakauer’s first person account “Into Thin Air”.
+On April 19th, 2018, my wife Karen and I are among a group of 26 people that will trek to Base Camp at Mount Everest in Nepal, a place that has been on my bucket list since reading the journalist Jon Krakauer’s first person account of a climb gone wrong called “Into Thin Air”.
 Having climbed Mt Kilimanjaro in Africa in 2011, I honestly thought that would be it.
 I had pushed myself well beyond my physical and emotional thresholds to stand on the top of an iconic mountain.
 But the opportunity to see Mount Everest first hand and raise much needed funds for MSH is just too important to ignore.

 The hospital needs additional financial support beyond what government provides to invest in the technologies necessary to deliver cutting edge capability.
 The need has become acute for a new, hybrid Operating Room equipped for fluoroscopy, which uses X-rays to obtain real-time moving diagnostic images.
 It will give our capable doctors the opportunity to save lives.
 But it falls on initiatives like Trek Everest to source the money to make this investment a reality.